rifaterdemsahin/SonarQube/8_Packing/2_scripts/generator/3_script.md

 **Hook:**  Hello, I'm Rifat Erdem Sahin.
 With extensive IT experience, I've delivered many projects globally.
 At Accenture, I used SonarQube to ensure code quality and maintainability.
 Had the chance to work in big and small projects and saw a spectrum of different styles.

 I soon realized the technical debt is the reason why the projects come to stop.
 With the rise of AI it becomes more and more important how to manage it as the code is written by AI faster and more very single day.
+I would share my authentic experiences that i capture in my IT contracts which i wished someone has share with me not to make them.

 ### 🗺️ Course Overview
 Hey there!
 Let me walk you through what we're going to cover in this course.
 First, we'll dive into understanding what technical debt really is - you know, that thing that keeps haunting our codebases!
 Then, we'll explore how to work with existing technical debt in our projects.
 And most importantly, we'll learn practical ways to pay off that debt and stay aware of it before it becomes a monster.
-Trust me, by the end of this course, you'll be a technical debt management pro!
+Trust me, by the end of this course, you'll be a technical debt management pro by using AI first development approach!

 ### 🔑 Key Takeaways
 You know what's really exciting?
 By the end of this course, you'll be able to turn that pesky infrastructure debt into something amazing - a powerful AI based development tool that actually works for you!
 We'll dive into modern tools that make building software a breeze, and I'll show you my favorite tricks for managing technical debt.
 The best part?
 You'll learn how to tackle that debt head-on, which means you can keep moving forward without getting stuck.
 It's like having a secret weapon in your development toolkit!

 ### 👋 Closing Remarks
 Now you understand just how crucial it is to keep an eye on technical debt!
 Think of all these skills we've covered as building blocks - each one supports and strengthens the others.
-I'm here to help you shine and showcase your expertise.
+I'm here to help you shine and showcase your expertise in your own portfolio.
 Together, we're setting a new standard for how we approach our development lifecycle.
 Let's make this journey count!

 ---